India Virus Cases Spiral As Baghdad Hospital Blaze Kills 82 - UrduPoint

 On Sunday, Twitter confirmed it had withheld dozens of tweets critical of the unfolding crisis at the request of the Indian government.

-The United States expressed concern over the surge in infections and said it would swiftly send help to India.
+The United States and Britain expressed concern over the surge in infections and said it would swiftly send help to India.

-"Our hearts go out to the Indian people in the midst of the horrific COVID-19 outbreak," Secretary of State Antony Blinken tweeted late Saturday.
+The European Union and its biggest economy Germany said the same, and the bloc was coordinating medicine and oxygen supplies.

+"Alarmed by the epidemiological situation in India.
+We are ready to support," European Commission chief Ursula von der Leyen said on Twitter.

 - Baghdad blaze - The fire at Baghdad's Ibn al-Khatib hospital started with an explosion caused by "a fault in the storage of oxygen cylinders", medical sources told AFP.